 Adding as you go makes it easy to recycle your organic waste – you simply dump it into the bin at will.
 However, your mixture won’t necessarily have the proper ratio of ingredients and may not decompose as quickly.

 The batch method requires you to layer your ingredients, meaning you’ll have to store them before adding.
 It’s ideal for the more serious gardener.
 To use the batch method, you’ll need to add a layer of green material to your lined bin, then brown, then water, just to wet the mixture.
 (Drowning it isn’t wise.)
 Repeat.
 Finally, turn the compost to provide it with oxygen.
-Finish by adding a thin layer of soil to help minimize odour.
+Finish by adding a thin layer of soil to help minimize odor.

 You can add to your mixture regularly, using either method.
 Turn it regularly using a pitchfork or other implement and wet it with your garden hose.
 Before you know it, you’ll have some wonderful fertilizer.